uselagoon/lagoon/services/ssh/README.md

 # SSH (`ssh`)

-Acts as the main entrypoint for all SSH related connections and commands for Lagoon projects.
+Acts as the main entrypoint for all SSH-related connections and commands for Lagoon projects.
 All connections are authenticated via the Lagoon API using standard SSH public/private keys.
 Authenticated connections can: 1) request a token that can be used to authenticate to the Lagoon API or 2) connect via SSH